agilogy/agilogy-blog/_posts/2022-08-26-pbt-shrinking-part1.md

 ## Conclusions

-We have seen how property based testing may provide us complex examples of inputs for which our program doesn't satisfy the property we expect it too.
-That is, randomly generated of inputs that make our tests fail.
+We have seen how property based testing gives us complex examples of inputs for which our program doesn't satisfy the property we expect it to.
 Once we have one such example it may be difficult to diagnose what the bug was.
-One strategy we may use is to simplify or shrink our example to get the simplest example we can that still fails.
+One strategy we may use is to simplify or shrink our example to get simpler examples that still fail.
 That can be useful to reason about what is failing but also to debug our program with less distracting inputs, for example.

 In the next post in the series we'll discuss how a property based testing library can automate this shrinking and what are the difficulties of doing so.